Finite-time consensus in a compromise process: Introduction

 In this article, we analyze the possibility of {\em complete} convergence, namely, the emergence of consensus after a {\em finite} number of compromise events.
 To appreciate this remarkable property, let us look at systems with up to four agents.
 We find \begin{enumerate} \item $N=1$.
 The initial state is consensus. \item $N=2$.
 Consensus is reached after one step. \item $N=3$.
 Consensus is never reached. \item $N=4$.
 Consensus is reached. \end{enumerate}

 The first two assertions are obvious.
 The third is intuitively plausible and follows from Theorem 1, which asserts that consensus cannot be reached in a finite number of steps when $N$ is not a power of two.
 More precisely, this surely happens when initial opinions are in a general position.
 For degenerate initial distributions, it could be possible to reach consensus after a finite number of steps even when $N\ne 2^k$.
 For $N=3$, the equidistant distribution $(x_1,x_2,x_3)=(a-d, a, a+d)$ is an example of a degenerate initial distribution, and if the first averaging step involves the 1st and 3rd agents, the consensus is reached.
-Two other possible first steps lead to an opinion distribution that is the same as it would be after the first step if the initial opinions were in a general position; in this situation, consensus cannot be reached after a finite number of steps.
+Two other possible first steps lead to an opinion distribution identical to that after the first step if the initial opinions are in a general position; in this situation, consensus cannot be reached after a finite number of steps.

 Whenever consensus is reached after a finite number of steps, the route to consensus is non-trivial and often exceedingly long, except for the system with $N=2$.
 For the degenerate initial distribution of opinions, such as $(x_1,x_2,x_3,x_4)=(a-d, a, a, a+d)$ for $N=4$, the consensus could be reached after one event if it involves the 1st and 4th agents; for the degenerate initial distribution $(x_1,x_2,x_3,x_4)=(a-d, a-c, a+c, a+d)$, the consensus could be reached after two events.
-If initial opinions are in a general position in the system with $N=4$ agents, the minimal number of compromise events is four while the average number is $\frac{89}{2}$ as we show below.
+If initial opinions are in a general position in the system with $N=4$ agents, the minimal number of compromise events is four, while the average number is $\frac{89}{2}$ as we show below.

 The initial opinion distribution $(x_1,\ldots,x_N)$ is in general position, or non-degenerate, if the equation

 with $n_j\in \mathbb{Z}$ has only trivial solution $n_1=\ldots=n_N=0$.
 We always assume that the initial opinion distribution is in general position if not stated otherwise.